Dr Richard Pope

 Profile

-I am a researcher in the Atmospheric Chemistry Modelling Group in the School of Earth and Environment (SEE) at the University of Leeds.
-I am currently funded by the National Centre for Earth Observation (NCEO) and my research exploits Earth observation (EO) data and atmospheric chemistry modelling to investigate global and regional scale air pollution and the interactions between the biosphere and atmosphere (e.g. impacts of wildfire pollutant emissions on air quality).
-My most recent work (recently completed) was through a European Space Agaency - Climate Change Initiative (ESA CCI) fellowship, to investigate air quality and tropospheric chemistry using satellite observations and modelling.
-My ESA CCI fellowship (Tropospheric Ozone and Climate Interactions in the Satellite Era – TOCISE) focussed on investigating the current disagreement between satellite observed tropospheric ozone (O3) trends using new novel satellite products and the UK Met Office’s Earth System Model (UKESM).
+I am an atmospheric scientist in the Atmospheric Chemistry Modelling Group in the School of Earth and Environment (SEE) at the University of Leeds.
+My research focusses on using Earth observation (EO) data and atmospheric chemistry modelling to investigate global and regional scale air pollution and the interactions between the biosphere and atmosphere (e.g. impacts of wildfire pollutant emissions on air quality).

-My other responsibilties are to evaluate UKESM using satellite measurements of atmospheric composition.
+I am also funded through the National Centre for Earth Observation (NCEO) to work on the TerraFIRMA project, which exploits satellite data of atmospheric composition to evaluate the simulation skill of Met Office’s UK Earth System model (UKESM).
 UKESM is made up of multiple process models (e.g. atmospheric and ocean models) which interact to represent the Earth system as a whole.
-This allows scientists to better understand interations and feedbacks between these systems and how this has/can influence the Earth's past and future climate.
-A description and evaluation paper can be found here and recent work focussing on the representation of sulphur dioxide (SO2) in UKESM can be found here.
+This allows scientists to better understand interactions and feedbacks between these systems and how this has/can influence the Earth's past and future climate.

-I was previously involved in the EU funded Desert Storms project (2014-2016) investigating errors in dust forecasting over Africa using the Met Office Unified Model (paper link).
+Prior to joining NCEO, I was previously involved in the EU funded Desert Storms project (2014-2016) investigating errors in dust forecasting over Africa using the Met Office Unified Model).

 My academic CV can be found here.